AI-multimodal/Lightshow/paper.md

 solving fundamental quantum mechanical equations numerically.
-Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena at the microscopic level, making them a powerful tool at the forefront of leading-edge scientific research in physics, chemistry, materials science and biology.
+Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena at the microscopic level, making them a powerful tool at the forefront of a wide range of scientific research fields, including physics, chemistry, materials science and biology.
 They are also critical to accelerating new materials design.
 In comparison to experiments, which can be expensive and time-consuming, _in silico_ materials design frameworks can quickly screen the most promising candidates for target